NorthernMan54/homebridge-mcuiot/README.md

 This is a homebridge platform plugin, supporting multiple nodemcu device's configured as temperature/humidity sensor.
 Supported sensor's include DHT22 and YL-69 Soil Moisture Sensor.
-Also supports auto device discovery using MDNS, removing the need to hard code device ip address in the configuration file.
+Also supports auto device discovery using mDNS, removing the need to hard code device ip address in the configuration file.

 # Installation